The realization space of an unstable coalgebra: Moduli spaces of topological realizations

 Let $C = H_*(X)$, $D = H_*(Y)$ and a given map $\phi\co C \to D$.
 This map extends trivially to a map of cosimplicial objects

 which then gives by Proposition \ref{Representability of L(C,n)}, the starting point of the obstruction theory:

-Assuming that $f_n$ has been constructed, the obstruction to passing to the next step can be expressed in the following diagram:
+Assuming that $f_n$ has been constructed, the obstruction to passing to the next step is expressed in the following diagram:

 The dotted arrow exists if and only if the top composite factors up to homotopy through $f_1\co L(C,0) \to (cY)^f$.
-By Proposition \ref{Representability of L(C,n)}, this is equivalent to the existence of factorization in $\ho{c\CA^{\mc{E}}}$ of the associated map (which depends on $f_n$)
+By Proposition \ref{Representability of L(C,n)}, this is equivalent to a factorization in $\ho{c\CA^{\mc{E}}}$ of the associated map (which depends on $f_n$)

 through $\phi\co K(C,0) \to cH_*(Y)$ (in $\ho{c\CA^{\mc{E}}}$).
-Therefore $w(\phi; f_n)$ determines an element in $\AQ^{n+1}_C(D; C[n])$ whose vanishing is equivalent to the existence of an extension $\sk^c_{n+1}(cX) \to (cY)^f$.
+Therefore, $w(\phi; f_n)$ determines an element in $\AQ^{n+1}_C(D; C[n])$ whose vanishing is equivalent to the existence of an extension $\sk^c_{n+1}(cX) \to (cY)^f$.

 As long as $\phi$ can be realized, the problem of the uniqueness of realizations can be addressed similarly.
 In the diagram above, the choices of homotopies exhibiting the vanishing of the obstruction $w(\phi; f_n)$, which correspond to elements of $\AQ^n_C(D; C[n])$, lead to different extensions in general.
 The identification of these extensions depends on $f_n$ and can be determined using standard obstruction-theoretic methods.
 The realization is unique if and only if among all such intermediate extensions exactly one sequence of choices makes it to the end.